i-RIC/solver_dev_manual/source/02/01_abstract.rst

 can also use arbitrary files for data I/O that cannot be loaded from or written into calculation data files.

-Solvers can be developed using FORTRAN, C or C++.
+Solvers can be developed using FORTRAN, Python, C or C++.
 In this chapter, a sample solver is developed in FORTRAN.

 translation\_ja\_JP.ts etc.